 Thyroid cancer is among the most frequently diagnosed types of cancers today.
 New information is coming out regularly about what it is, who is more at risk and the principal causes of this disease.

 Preventing Thyroid Cancer

 Avoiding radiation exposure is a necessary measure in preventing thyroid cancer.
 Also, in some parts of the world, iodine deficiency may be associated with an increased risk of developing thyroid cancer.
-The consumption of iodized foods such as seafood or sea fish as well as iodized table salt can prevent a deficiency of the trace element.
+The consumption of iodized foods such as seafood, dairy products as well as iodized table salt can prevent a deficiency of the trace element.

 There are certain groups of people who are more likely to get thyroid cancer than others.
 Let’s look at some of its most common risk factors.

 Radiation exposure can increase the risk of malignant tumors in the thyroid gland.
 For example, the incidence of malignant thyroid tumors in children and adults increased significantly in Belarus, Ukraine and Russia after the Chernobyl nuclear reactor accident in 1986.
 It can take many years for thyroid cancer to develop after radiation exposure.
 Additionally, radiation to the neck or areas of the body near the neck to treat another malignancy can increase the likelihood of developing thyroid cancer.
 Working or spending time in an environment with radiation without proper protection may also increase the chances of developing thyroid cancer.